 - Fabric Scissors

-The shirt should cost $5 or less, and this will take under 10 minutes to complete
+The shirt should cost $5 or less, and this will take about 10 minutes to complete

 (Like what you see?
 View more of itsaLisa’s creative costume DIYs here!)